OptionsXpress Review: An Online Brokerage Worth Looking At

 Trading Platform: The trading platform at OptionsXpress is better than most.
-Intuitive and user-friendly, the platform seems optimized for placing trades.
-At $8.95 per stock trade and $14.95 per option trade they are on the higher end of average, but their pricing is flat and has no extra charge for broker assisted trades, which is a nice plus.
+Intuitive and user-friendly, the platform is optimized for placing trades.
+At $8.95 per stock trade and $14.95 per option trade they are definitely within the competitive landscape.
+Their pricing is flat and has no extra charge for broker assisted trades, which is a nice plus.
+I will also mention that if you’re looking to trade options that most brokerages charge a base fee (which is usually the same as a stock trade) plus a per contract fee.
+OptionsXpress does not handle it this way and charges one price based on the number of contracts you’re dealing with.

 Futures/Forex Trading: Like Etrade, OptionsXpress offers futures and forex trading.
 While this type of trading is not for everyone, it is a nice feature to have if you do enjoy that style of trading and they have very competitive rates with $3.50 for futures and no commission on forex trades.